New York Work Injury Attorneys

 - $4,650,000 settlement for worker who fell on the job at a Queens warehouse and sustained fractured ribs and spinal injuries

 - $4,475,000 settlement in a wrongful death case for children of a worker tragically killed in an on-the-job accident in the West Village

-- $4,000,000 settlement for elevator erector hurt at a Midtown East hotel project and suffered multiple injuries, including lateral meniscus tear and chondromalacia to his left knee
+- $4,000,000 settlement for an elevator erector hurt at a Midtown East hotel project who suffered multiple injuries, including lateral meniscus tear and chondromalacia to his left knee

 - $4,000,000 settlement for a 32-year-old man injured while working in a Bronx hospital